H2Swine/flac/man/flac.md

 ### Options for metadata

-Options can be repeated, e.g. -T "COMPOSER=Mann" -T "COMPOSER=Weil".
+Some options can repeat, e.g. -T "COMPOSER=Mann" -T "COMPOSER=Weil".

 **\--picture**={*FILENAME\|SPECIFICATION*}
 :	Import a picture and store it in a PICTURE metadata block, one per